-We continued to see a general upward trend in compensation.
-The percentage of respondents earning \$150,000 and below has continued to decline.
+We continue to see a general upward trend in compensation and the percentage of respondents earning \$150,000 or less continues to decline.

-At the same time, those earning from \$151,000 to \$1 million increased another 7 percent after a similar increase last year, to 80 percent of respondents.
+At the same time, those earning from \$151,000 to \$1 million increased another 3 percent to 87 percent of respondents.
 This is the highest percentage of private equity and venture capital professionals reporting earnings more than \$150,000 in annual compensation in the history of this report.

-In most pay bands, respondents made less bonus pay compared to last year.
-But, overall, 61 percent of respondents expect to see greater cash earnings this year, with 39 percent earning the same or less than last year.
+Bonus pay this year shows both ups and downs compared to last year.
+Overall, 65 percent of respondents expect to see greater cash earnings this year, with 35 percent earning the same or less than last year.

 Bonus payouts for firms of all sizes are based on individual performance, firm performance, fund performance and a combination of factors.
-The largest bonuses are paid by the largest firms based on individual performance.
+The largest bonuses this year are paid by the largest firms based on fund performance.

-Regardless of size, most firms organize into smaller teams, an industry trend idetified in this report as early as 2014.
-This year like last, 87 percent reported teams of less than 25 employees.
+Regardless of size, most firms organize into smaller teams, an industry trend originally identified in this report in 2014.
+This year like last, 87 percent reported working in groups of less than 25 employees.

-In-house training continues to receive unfavorable reviews, with half of respondents reporting non-existent or weak internal training programs.
+In-house training continues to receive unfavorable reviews, with nearly half of respondents reporting non-existent or weak internal training programs.
 Same as last year, only 18 percent rate their in-house training as good to excellent despite the benefits firms could gain in recruitment and retention by strengthening this area.